Oregon Department of Corrections: Oregon Prison/Jail Population Demographics

-Oregon Death Penalty
+Oregon death penalty

 In Oregon's history the death penalty became law four times.
 On two occasions it was voted out of practice by Oregon citizens and once abolished by Oregon Supreme Court.

 Male death row inmates are held at Oregon State Penitentiary.
 Women on death row are held at Coffee Creek Correctional Facility until shortly before their execution.
 The execution chamber is at Oregon State Penitentiary.
 The Oregon Statute States:"The punishment of death shall be inflicted by the intravenous administration of a lethal quantity of an ultra-short-acting barbiturate in combination with a chemical paralytic agent and potassium chloride or other equally effective substances sufficient to cause death."
 The chemicals used to inflict death are Pentobarbital which induces unconsciousness, Pancuronium Bromide which stops breathing, and Potassium Chloride which stops the heart from beating.

-As of January 1, 2019 there are 30 inmates on death row (29 men and 1 woman).
+As of January 1, 2019, there are 30 inmates on death row (29 men and 1 woman).

 Effective 2020, while there will still be inmates with death sentences, the death row itself will dissolve as an entity.